DavidNash2024/Win32xx/samples/Frame/Readme.txt

 - a Menubar
 - a rebar to hold the frame's toolbar and menubar
 - a statusbar, displaying toolbar/menubar status and indicators
-- support for a seperate view window
+- support for a separate view window
 - tooltips for toolbars
 - themes support to set colours for the rebar, menubar and toolbar
 - Most Recently Used (MRU) list support